luxonis/depthai-docs-website/FAQ.md

 To power your DepthAI completely from USB (assuming you are confident your port can provide enough power), you can use this USB-A to barrel-jack adapter cable [here](https://www.amazon.com/gp/product/B01MZ0FWSK/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
 And we often use DepthAI with this USB power bank [here](https://www.amazon.com/gp/product/B0194WDVHI/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).

+{: #virtualbox }
+## How to use DepthAI under VirtualBox

+If you want to use VirtualBox to run the DepthAI source code, please make sure that you allow the VM to access the USB devices.
+Also, be aware that by default, it supports only USB 1.1 devices, and DepthAI operates in two stages:

+1. For showing up when plugged in.
+We use this endpoint to load the firmware onto the device, which is a usb-boot technique.
+This device is USB2.
+2. For running the actual code.
+This shows up after USB booting and is USB3.

+In order to support the DepthAI modes, you need to download and install [Oracle VM VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads)

 {: #rpi_hq }
 ## Can I Use DepthAI with the New RPi HQ Camera?